Citizenry/platform/docs/development-and-code/setup_alternatives/installing-for-production-environments.md

 ## Networking environment

-To run the Ushahidi Platform successfully in production, please ensure you have two hostnames available:
+To run the StreetSignal Platform successfully in production, please ensure you have two hostnames available:

 * A hostname for accessing the web client from a browser.
 This is the name that is most publicly visible, and appears in the browser address bar.
-As an example, we use: _yourdeploymentname.ushahidi.io_
+As an example, we use: _yourdeploymentname.streetsignal.io_
 * A hostname for accessing the backend application.
-As an example, we use: _yourdeploymentname.api.ushahidi.io_ .
+As an example, we use: _yourdeploymentname.api.streetsignal.io_ .

 {% hint style="warning" %}
 Ensure you have valid SSL certificates for both host names.